From production to popping: how is bubble wrap made?

 Finally, in the finishing stage, quality control measures are implemented and additional treatments may be applied to enhance its performance, for example, anti-static or anti-abrasion coatings.

-The bubble wrap is then rolled or cut into the required sizes and shapes before being packed and stored, ready for its use in packaging.
+The bubble wrap is then rolled or cut into the required sizes and shapes before being packed and stored, ready for use in packaging.

 The environmental impact of bubble wrap